-It looks like the South of France… - Champagne Philipponnat
+Like the South of France - Champagne Philipponnat

 Meet Nicolas Ayme,